9 Signs That It’s Time To See Your Dentist

 A dental abscess causes pain.
 It occurs when there’s an infection between the gum and the tooth or at the root of the tooth.

 An infection in your mouth can’t heal without help.
-Contact your dentist right away.
+See your dentist right away to prevent further complications.

 2. Bleeding or Sore Gums